 It’s important to always recognize the context of safety culture when you are making strategies for improving and building safety culture.

-Before going further, we should establish why building safety culture is even worth your time.
+Before going further, we should establish why building a safety culture is even worth your time.

 Should you really only spend 10% of your time promoting SMS and safety in your company?
 Absolutely not.

 The reason is that safety culture translates directly to actual safety performance.
-Whereas having strong SA, policy, and SRM processes in place are good for compliance and are necessary for having an actual SMS, those aspects of SMS don’t correspond directly to safety performance.
+Whereas having strong SA, policy, and SRM processes in place is good for compliance and is necessary for having an actual SMS, those aspects of SMS don’t correspond directly to safety performance.
 They correspond directly to compliance performance.